Want to stay ahead of threats in 2025? This research report is all you need to stay updated.

 As cyber threats continue to be more sophisticated, the need for active directory security becomes paramount.
 Most Windows-based environments are heavily reliant on the AD configuration hence it’s a common target for intruders.
-This article outlines essential practices for AD hardening to protect your organization’s assets.
+Without proper directory hardening, the active directory domain becomes a major attack vector for threat actors seeking to compromise sensitive data or disrupt operations.
+Attackers often attempt to compromise Active Directory to gain unauthorized access and establish control over enterprise networks.
+This article outlines essential practices for AD hardening to protect your organization’s assets and reduce the risk of breaches.

 Best Guide to Hardening Your Active Directory

 User authentication and access control are significantly dependent on Active Directory, and this makes it a desirable target for attacks.
-Therefore, to improve AD security and make it less vulnerable to threats, you need to adopt a multi-layered approach.
+Therefore, to enhance AD security and reduce vulnerability, adopt a multi-layered approach.

-- Pass-the-Hash Attacks: Here malicious actors steal a “hashed” user credential and then they create a new session on the same network.
-To stand strong against such attacks you need to make sure that your systems are regularly updated, you should limit network access and implement an Identity Threat Detection and Response (ITDR) solution.
+• Pass-the-Hash Attacks: Here malicious actors steal a “hashed” user credential and then they create a new session on the same network.
+To stand strong against such attacks you need to make sure that your systems are regularly updated, you limit network access, and implement an Identity Threat Detection and Response (ITDR) solution.

-- Brute-Force Attacks: This attack is commonly used to bypass your security system and get access to accounts by attempting different patterns for the passwords.
+• Brute-Force Attacks: This attack is commonly used to bypass your security system and get access to accounts by attempting different patterns for the passwords.
 In this case, you can implement robust password policies to enhance security.
+Account lockout policies can help prevent brute-force attacks by temporarily locking accounts after multiple failed login attempts, making it harder for attackers to guess passwords.

 Now that you are familiar with the attacks, let’s have a look at the Active Directory hardening best practices to make the environment as safe as possible.